-Peter is Head of Training, responsible for developing and delivering BIMCO courses and seminars world-wide.
-He joined BIMCO's Support & Advice in 1990 and was later appointed Marketing & Sales Director.
-Prior to joining BIMCO he worked at a shipowning office in Copenhagen, as well as a sale & purchase broker in Greece.
+Peter Grube is Head of Training in BIMCO, responsible for developing and delivering BIMCO courses and seminars world-wide.
+He joined BIMCO's Support & Advice department in 1990 and was later appointed Marketing & Sales Director for membership and products, responsible for promoting and driving forward BIMCO's global position as a leading membership and shipping interest organisation.
+Prior to joining BIMCO he worked at a shipowning office in Copenhagen, as well as a Sale & Purchase broker in Greece.
+He is a graduate from the Danish School for International

-Peter Grube is a graduate from the Danish School for International Marketing & Export and is a Chartered Shipbroker (FICS).
+Marketing & Export and is a Chartered Shipbroker (FICS).
 He holds a Master's in Education and Learning from Roskilde University (RUC).